Zigelzi/gdtv-ball-launcher/README.md

 ### World

-Game is situated in players imaginary world representing their thoughts.
-Levels are places in players memories that have invoked different feelings.
+Game is situated in the mind of person who is going to have important presentation that they're anxious of.